Apple Daily (Taiwan): 2012 sale and anti-monopoly campaigns

 In 2012, the Next Media Group withdrew from the Taiwan market and sold its Taiwan operations, including Apple Daily, Sharp Daily, Next Weekly and the Next TV cable network.
 On 29 November, investors including Want Want China Times group president Tsai Shao-chung, Formosa Plastics Group chairman William Wong and Chinatrust Charity Foundation chairman Jeffrey Koo, Jr, signed a contract with the Next Media Group in Macau.
 Tsai Shao-chung is the son of Tsai Eng-meng, the chair of the Want Want Group, who owns China Times, one of the largest newspapers in Taiwan, and has acquired 60% of the second largest cable TV services on the island.
 Tsai Eng-meng had made a controversial comment in an interview with Washington Post, stating that reports about massacre in the Tiananmen Square protest of 1989 were not true.
 If the Next Media buyout deal were approved by the Taiwan Government, Want Want Group would control nearly 50% of Taiwan's news media.
 Fearing that Tsai's pro-Beijing position and the media monopoly would hurt media freedom and democracy, protesters campaigned to urge the Taiwan Government cancel the Next Media sale.
 In the end, the deal collapsed and only the Next TV channel was sold to another group, ERA Communications, in 2013.

 2019: Becoming an online service

 On 4 April 2019, Apple Daily became an online newspaper, and began charging a NT$10 monthly subscription fee in September 2019, following a trial period between June and August 2019.

-In 2020, Apple Daily won a SOPA Scoop Award for a 10-month investigation into fraudulent speculation on farmland.
+In 2020, Apple Daily won an Award for Excellence in the SOPA Scoop Award (Chinese category) for its investigation into fraudulent speculation on farmland, titled "Land Injustice: Overpriced Farms in Taiwan.

-On 14 May 2021, the newspaper announced the discontinuation of their print edition from 18 May 2021.
+On 14 May 2021, the newspaper announced the discontinuation of their print edition, citing "long term profit losses" as the main reason.
+The final printed edition appeared on 17 May 2021, with printing ceasing on 18 May 2021.
 On 30 August 2022, Apple Online announced that the final updates to the website would be rolled out the next day.
-As Apple Online ceased operations, Singaporean businessman Joseph Phua declared the establishment of Next Apple News, and the hiring of a majority of the Apple Online staff.
+As Apple Online ceased operations, Singaporean entrepreneur Joseph Phua, founder of the livestreaming platform 17Live, declared the establishment of Next Apple News, and the hiring of a majority of the Apple Online staff.